daniel-wojahn/zhal-lce/src/site/notes/Computational Analysis of Tibetan Legal Texts.md

 ##### Interpretation:
   - Weighted Jaccard similarity aligns well with the LCS findings, showing **high lexical overlap in chapters 8-10**.
-  - However, chapter 6 has a noticeably lower Jaccard similarity than its corresponding LCS value, suggesting that while the structure is preserved, there are enough small substitutions or variations in vocabulary to decrease overall lexical similarity.
+  - However, **chapter 6 has a noticeably lower Jaccard similarity than its corresponding LCS value**, suggesting that while the structure is preserved, there are enough small substitutions or variations in vocabulary to decrease overall lexical similarity.
   - The Bhutan and Dolanji versions tend to have the **highest Jaccard similarity scores**, further supporting their close textual relationship.